Battle of Mogadishu (1993): Rangers return in 2013

 In March 2013, two survivors from Task Force Ranger returned to Mogadishu with a film crew to shoot a short film, Return to Mogadishu: Remembering Black Hawk Down, which debuted in October 2013 on the 20th anniversary of the battle.
 Author Jeff Struecker and country singer-songwriter Keni Thomas relived the battle as they drove through the Bakaara Market in armored vehicles and visited the Wolcott crash site.

 Super 61 returns to the US

 In August 2013, remains of Super 61, consisting of the mostly intact main rotor and parts of the nose section, were extracted from the crash site and returned to the United States through the efforts of David Snelson and Alisha Ryu.
 They are on display at the Airborne & Special Operations Museum at Fort Bragg, Fayetteville, North Carolina.
 The exhibit features immersive dioramas and artifacts from the battle including the wreckage of Super 61, the first Black Hawk helicopter shot down during the battle, and Super 64.

+Additional wreckage of "Super 61" was put on display in May 2021 at the National Infantry Museum in Columbus, Georgia, as part of their newly updated exhibit gallery, "A Global Presence," highlighting combat operations from the December 1989 invasion of Panama to current operations today.

 As of October 2018, a fully restored Super 68 is on display at the Army Aviation Museum in Fort Novosel, Alabama.